ItsAhsanSajjad/ItsAhsanSajjad/README.md

 Hey there! 👋
-I'm Ahsan Sajjad, a Software Engineering graduate (2020-2024) from The Islamia University of Bahawalpur.
-While studying, I explored different areas of tech, from AI and software development to UI/UX design.
-Now, I’m on a journey to sharpen my skills and build impactful projects.
+I’m Ahsan Sajjad, a Software Engineering graduate (2020-2024) from The Islamia University of Bahawalpur.
+I have a passion for problem-solving, AI, and software development, always looking for new ways to grow and improve.

-🚀 What I’m into:
+💡 What I’m working on:

-Learning Python, DSA, and OOP to level up my problem-solving skills Exploring AI, web, and app development
+🧩 Solving DSA & LeetCode problems for over 1.5 years, improving my problem-solving abilities and learning new strategies 🐍 Learning Python, diving deeper into OOP, DSA, and DBMS 🛠️ Exploring AI, web, and app development
-Collaborating on open-source and beginner-friendly projects I love connecting with like-minded developers, so feel free to reach out!
-Let’s build something awesome. 💡
+🤝 Open to collaborating on beginner-friendly projects Always up for tech discussions and new challenges.
+Let’s connect and build something amazing! 🚀